 Today’s proliferation of digital engagement tools, pulse surveys, and online forums represents a wide-spectrum of opportunities for companies to make the best of their stakeholder consultations.
 As such, flexibility, responsiveness, and regular feedback are becoming the staple diet of an increasing number of organizations.

-Valuable information is available on demand, syntactic analyses summarize qualitative insights, social dialogue blurs the boundaries of time and location.
+Business intelligence tools make valuable information available on demand and summarize qualitative insights, while social dialogue blurs the boundaries of time and location.
 With the Internet hyper-revolutionizing the world of work, ever-new technologies are surely making these processes run smoothly.

 But at the end of the day we can all only fill so many questionnaires.
 For all it’s hype, virtual hyper-stimulation can become a disengagement trap.